ocxtal/minialign/README.md

 ## Updates

+* 2016/1/14 (0.4.3) Add bam parser, quality string output, AS tag output, and RG line modification option.
+Default parameters are also modified to collect shorter  alignments.
 * 2016/12/6 (0.4.2) Add splitted alignment rescuing algorithm.
 * 2016/12/1 (0.4.1) Fix bug in sam output (broken CIGAR with both reverse-complemented and secondary flags).
 * 2016/11/27 (0.4.0) Added mapping quality output, fix bug in chaining, and change output threshold measure from length to score (note: `-s` flag is changed to minimum score, `-r` is interpreted as score ratio).